 “Oh wow, look at that,” Terra said as they marched along.
 She pointed to one side of the hallway.
-Visible outside was a spiral galaxy, softly gleaming like a pearlescent cosmic blossom wreathed in oil-dark, light-absorbing clouds.
+Outside, a spiral galaxy gleamed like a pearlescent cosmic blossom wreathed in oil-dark, light-absorbing clouds.
 Several smaller satellite galaxies hovered nearby, suspended in their eons-long dance around their gravitational governor.

 “Man, space is neat,” Blynn said.